The Finance and Business Lawyer

 From bankruptcy recommendations to $100 million annual revenue

 A business owner came to Kimberly asking for some help when his Chief Financial Officer resigned at the same as giving his recommendation that he file for bankruptcy.
-A lot of hard work and more than a little luck, that company is now on the Inc 5000 Fastest Growing Companies with over $100 million in annual revenue.
+A lot of hard work and more than a little luck, that company became one of the Inc 5000 Fastest Growing Companies with over $100 million in annual revenue.

 Closing an audit for $0 Liability